satm-24/satm-24/README.md

 Hi 👋 My name is Satwik Misra
 =============================

-Senior CS Student at Northeastern
+Computer Science Student at Northeastern
 --------------------------

 I'm a senior at Northeastern University majoring in Computer Science with a concentration in AI.
 My interests lie in the financial realm and I'm constantly looking for ways to make financial education easier and more accessible.
 I have over a year of professional experience in full-stack development, and I have a solid AI/ML background from coursework.